 “Oh god,” I said.
 “The fall of a gay icon.”

 I pulled my cheeks apart with all my might as the three of them assessed lighting and angles.
 After a third camera click I let out very audible fart.

 “Oopsy, but did that fart help with the visuals?”
 I said.
 “Did it open up the area?”

 The residents struggled to maintain a level of decorum.

 “Do you need a white balance?”
 I said in rushed desperation, sweat trickling down my brow.
 “I took a photography course once!”

 “No, much better,” he said as they continued to take multiple photos.

 “OK andddddd I think you’re good,” I said, standing up and tying my gown back up.
 “Dr. Stephens doesn’t need the Annie Leibovitz treatment on my brown town.
 He knows my chart.”

 “Right,” he said, handing me his iPhone.
 “So if you could just consent to these …”

 I swiped right to view nine photos of my anus in various expression stages.
-I could see jubilation, gaping, and antagonized.
+I could see jubilation anus, gaping anus, and very antagonized anus.